MOST RECENT

 Massachusetts Graduated License

 Driving has become a large part of our lives and sometimes we fail to estimate the dangers posed by the public roads.
 This is especially true when applied to teen drivers who belong to the highest risk group among all ages.
 Most of the accidents that involve teenage drivers are caused by lack of experience and education.
-The Massachusetts graduated drivers license system tries to correct this, making every teen go through a Massachusetts drivers ed program.
+The Massachusetts graduated drivers license system attempts to correct this, making every teen go through a Massachusetts drivers ed program before a full unrestricted drivers license can be issued.

 Massachusetts Driving Exam